THE SUMMERISLE GUIDE

 TRASH IN NEIGHBORING COMMUNITIES

 Our event is Leave-No-Trace, but that doesn’t mean you should be looking to unload as soon as you leave the property.
 Please be mindful and respectful of the fact that local communities around and near the venue cannot tolerate the enormous influx of trash that would result if every departing burner left their load at the first dumpster or gas station dumpster they came across.
 We urge all burners to be good neighbors to our new home and our neighbors.
-When in doubt, consider this: if every burner who attended Summerisle did with their trash what you are considering doing with yours, would the result be untenable?
+When in doubt, consider this: if every burner who participated in Summerisle did with their trash what you are considering doing with yours, would the result be untenable?

 Food service is an incredible gift to the community, but with great power comes great responsibility!
 If you or your camp plan on serving food, whether to one person or one hundred, please follow all reasonable food handling and health guidelines.